Does a Working Interview Mean I Got the Job

 “I wanted to check in regarding the next steps after our working interview on [date].
 I’m still very interested in this opportunity and wanted to confirm whether the team has an updated timeline or any further information I can provide.”

-If you want to refine these messages for your situation, the [free resume and cover letter templates] contain adaptable message formats that align with recruiter expectations.
+If you want to refine these messages for your situation, professional templates exist that include adaptable message formats aligned with recruiter expectations.

 Realistic Expectations and Emotional Resilience

-Working interviews can feel personally exposing because you’re doing real labor under observation.
+Working interviews can feel personally exposing because you’re doing real labour under observation.
 Emotional resilience is necessary: prepare for ambiguity, manage expectations, and protect your time.
-Build a simple resilience routine: limited mental rehearsal, a short decompression practice after the interview, and a defined decision rule for how long you will wait before pursuing other options.
+Build a simple resilience routine: limited mental rehearsal, a short decompression practice after the interview, and a defined decision-rule for how long you will wait before pursuing other options.
 That rule reduces rumination and returns agency to you.

-If you want help with a structured plan that includes resilience practices and tactical follow-through, we can build that together in a coaching session—book a call to explore practical next steps that align with your career and mobility goals.
+If you want help with a structured plan that includes resilience practices and tactical follow-through, we can build that together in a coaching session.

 Conclusion